Every morning I say the following prayer:

 an Oxford University linked non-profit partner of the Oxford Poverty and Human Development Initiative

 Episcopal Diocese of Massachusetts

-Association Member – Katie Wilcox Education Association that oversees, Lady Doak College
+Association Advisor – Katie Wilcox Education Association that oversees, Lady Doak College

 Madurai, Tamil Nadu, India